jeskodes/word-scramble/README.md

 ## User Stories and Features

-#### User Story 1a:
+#### User Story 1:

-1. As an amateur photographper.
+1. As a child of approximately 8 - 13yrs who likes word games.
-2. I want to to be able to carry out a general search.
+2. I want a quick game to keep me occupied.
+3. So that I can test my skills and won't get bored travelling or waiting.

+#### User Story 2:

+1. As an adult who enjoys word games.
+2. I want a quick game that will challenge me and keep me occupied.
+3. So that I can relax with an engaging challenge.

+#### User Story 3:

+1. As an adult who enjoys word games.
+2. I want a quick game that will challenge me and keep me occupied.
-3. So that I can find companies offering Wildlife Photography Workshops.
+3. So that I can pass the time while waiting or travelling.

-#### User Story 1b:
+#### User Story 4:

-1. As a holiday-maker visiting the New Forest.
+1. As an older adult who enjoys word games and is retired.
-2. I want to know what activities are available.
+2. I want a quick game that will challenge me.
-3. So that I can plan my holiday.
+3. So that I can keep my mind sharp.

 ##### User Steps:

-General search: SEO tags - photography, courses, wildlife, horses, nature, workshops, safari, Hampshire, Dorset, Wiltshire, New Forest, techniques, learn, holiday, groups, social, landscape photography, forests , woods, birds, deer, rut.

-##### Features/Acceptance Criteria:

-The website will have the above tags so that it can be found in searches.

-#### User Story 2

-1. As an amateur photographer
-2. I want a choice of photography workshops.
-3. So that I can decide if I want more information.

-##### User Steps:

-Easily navigate to product on page (workshops).
-Easily find more information on the workshops.
-Easily fill in a short form for more information.
+- General search: SEO tags - brain-training, conundrum, letters and words, anagram, game, guessing, words, scramble, animals.

+- Easily "plug in play" Animal Scramble.
+The design communicates how to play without the need for lots of rules.

-##### Features/Acceptance Criteria:
+##### MVP: Features/Acceptance Criteria:

-There are links to the products (workshops) from the start of the webpage in the navbar then in the:
+- Single page.
+- The user first arrives at the game title and game play.
+- Start Button.
+- Input box for guessing the word.
+- Answer: The correct answer is always shown following guess, whether the uses guesses correctly or incorrectly.
+- Next Button for next word.
+- A way to skip a guess.
+- A restart button to start a new game.
+- Scoring.
+- Accessibility: Tab controls can be used to play the game.

 - Hero image.
 - Introduction section